aftonsteps/aftonsteps/README.md

 🌱 Some of my recent projects:

-- I just finished a course in robotics at Georgia Tech.
+- I just finished a course in video game AI at Georgia Tech.
-- I'm currently learning to make games in Unity.
+- I'm currently playing around with making games in Unity, and having a lot of fun doing it.
 - I'm maintainer of a blog/art project devoted to reviews of strange foods at [snack-rooms.com](https://www.snack-rooms.com).
 - I'm the primary author and maintainer of an R package on CRAN. :) It's called {ggalignment} and it makes D&D alignment-style charts.